Meet the Team

 Meet a few research team alumni who have contributed to the project over the years.

-KELSEY RONDINI is graduated in 2024 from Georgetoen with a degree in Biology.
+Kelsey Rondini graduated in 2024 from Georgetown with a degree in Biology.
 She was thrilled to be involved in community-based participatory research in DC while applying her interests in reproductive health and health equity.
 Kelsey now plans to continue conducting biomedical research as a postbaccalaureate fellow at the National Institutes of Health Undiagnosed Diseases Program.

 JANE FALL-DICKSON Project Mentor July 2020 through May 2023.